SOPS Setup Navigation

 Usually not required for Exchange access itself |

-Usually after Exchange setup is confirmed |
+Before or after Exchange setup |

 Focus on LAN or VPN connectivity, service account permissions, and room configuration. |